 • Repayment periods—a typical repayment term can range from 12 to 60 months depending on the lender.

 • Origination fees—some lenders may charge a one time fee up front for processing your loan application and closing the loan.
 Origination fees on personal loans can range from 1% to 8% of the loan amount in some instances and can typically be rolled back into the loan or paid for through the loan proceeds.

 • Any additional fees or premiums

 Once you feel comfortable with the lender and their terms, then you’re probably ready to formalize the loan.
-As you explore personal loan options, consider a loan with SoFi where there are absolutely no fees—including no prepayment penalties or origination fees.
+As you explore personal loan options, consider a loan with SoFi where there are absolutely no fees — including no prepayment penalties or origination fees required.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.